loighic/loighic.github.io/_pages/macro/pt1/trade.md

 </tr>
 </tbody>
 <caption>
-<strong>Table 3</strong> The lower opportunity costs are in bold.
-Saudi Arabia has a comparative advantage producing oil.
-(It can do so for a lower cost: .25 vs. 2 bushels of corn.)
-And the United States has a comparative advantage producing corn.
-(It can do so for a lower cost:
-.50 vs 4 barrels of oil.)
+<strong>Table 3</strong>  Saudi Arabia has a comparative advantage producing oil.
+It can produce oil at a lower cost: .25 vs. 2 bushels of corn.
+The United States, meanwhile, has a comparative advantage producing corn.
+It can produce corn for a lower cost: .50 vs 4 barrels of oil.
 </caption>
 </table>